SumoLogic/sumologic-documentation/docs/search/get-started-with-search/suggested-searches/apache-access-parser.md

 ---
-id: suggested-searches-apache-access-parser
+id: apache-access-parser
+title: Suggested Searches for the Apache Access Parser
+sidebar_label: Apache Access Parser
 ---

-# Suggested Searches for the Apache Access Parser

 The following searches were built for use with the Apache Access Parser.
 Copy and paste these searches into the search query field and save them for later use.